shivamconan/AutomationFramework/README.md

    TN - Tag Name

 ### AppiumLibrary :
-   Class contains various utility methods to perform common appium actions like click(), swipe(), etc.
+   Class contains various utility methods to perform common appium actions like click, swipe, scroll etc.
    It takes locator received from locators properties file.
-In each method, it receives MobileElement object with the help of ElementLocator as shown in example of Step 3 above.
+In each method, it receives MobileElement object with the help of ElementLocator as shown in example of Step 2 above.

+### WebLibrary :
+   Similar to AppiumLibrary, contains all utility methods of Selenium to help you write automation scripts.
+Contains methods to click, select, drag and drop, scroll, etc.

-### utility :
+### JavaUtility :
-   package contains JavaUtility, AndroidUtility, IosUtility classes which contains several helper methods.
+   Class contains several helper core Java methods to get current date, time, extract integers from string, etc.

 ### resources :